edxu96/RexNet/docs/PhD/README.md

 * [lebaron2001builder](https://www.tandfonline.com/doi/abs/10.1088/1469-7688/1/2/307) A builder’s guide to agent-based financial markets.
 "It is not really a survey, but a kind of view from the trenches in terms of building artificial markets."
 * [madsen2005standardizing](https://journals.sagepub.com/doi/abs/10.1260/030952405776234599) Standardizing the performance evaluation of short-term wind power prediction models.
 * [maloney2003complexity](https://www.sciencedirect.com/science/article/pii/S092911990200055X) The complexity of price discovery in an efficient market: the stock market reaction to the Challenger crash.
 An empirical event study on how the new knowledge and its associated equilibrium price is discovered.
-* [monahan2004dynamic](https://pubsonline.informs.org/doi/abs/10.1287/msom.1030.0026) The dynamic pricing problem from a newsvendor’s perspective.
-There is only one chance to procure stocks, and "the randomness in demand is price independent and multiplicative in nature, and the parameter b denotes the price elasticity of demand."
 * [nahmias2011perishable](https://www.springer.com/gp/book/9781441979988) Perishable inventory systems.
 * [nair2014energy](https://dl.acm.org/doi/10.1145/2591971.2591982) Energy procurement strategies in the presence of intermittent sources.
 * [page2008generalised](https://www.sciencedirect.com/science/article/pii/S037877880700031X) A generalised stochastic model for the simulation of occupant presence.